REG-FPS/Discord-ALL-IN-One-Bot/README.md

 # That all

-Enjoy the code to its fullest Preovided By CodeX Developement!
+Enjoy the code to its fullest Preovided By REG!

 <3